-It’s used in a number of circumstances, but the commonality is the goal of gaining market share where the price is used as a stimulus for people to adopt and purchase the product or service.
+Penetration pricing entails setting a reduced price at the beginning, to increase market share.
+It’s used in a number of circumstances, but the commonality is the goal of gaining a bigger market share.
+The price is used as a stimulus for people to purchase a product or service.

-When coming into a new market, using the penetration pricing approach is crucial since it’s useful when determining whether the product can capture a secure market rate.
+When coming into a new market, the penetration pricing approach is crucial since it’s useful when determining whether the product can capture a secure market rate.
 Despite not making any change to the company’s marketing strategy, it has an unimaginable potential for both profit and revenue growth.
-However, it is important to understand the advantages and disadvantages of penetration pricing as well as the risks that it carries.
+However, it is important to understand all advantages and all disadvantages of penetration pricing as well as the risks that it carries.

 - Consumers, having found great deals on your product or service before, will most likely come back again in order to catch those profitable deals again.
-This also drives promotion by word of mouth.

-- Consumers often assume that the prices will stay as low as they are now.
+- Brand damage.
+Consumers often assume that the prices will stay as low as they are now.
 They are often taken aback by abrupt rises in prices and as a result, they may be prone to try switch to a competitor.
 Therefore there is a loss of market share that had been gained.

 - False loyalty.
 Penetration pricing may attract a particular type of customers who only keep their eyes out for profitable deals and nothing else.

 - Pricing wars.
 Competitors will try to hold their market share by setting low prices, too.
 It may cause price wars and profitability losses.

 To conclude, penetration pricing is putting a product or service onto the market for a lower price than what is considered to be the norm.
 This scares away the competition, leaving the company to be on its own.
 Then they raise their prices and ultimately achieve a monopoly over that market.
 The price could have a one time, but significant increase or it could have a gradual one.
 However, neither of those methods are certain for success.